sujaykhandekar/Openstreet-Data-Project/Mumbai, India.md

 Postal Codes: Inconsistent postal code formats ('500023' and '120045') and incorrect post codes ('123')

-To tackle these issues, I had to create python scripts to clean each respective category of data.Auditing part is explained in mumbai_india.ipny notebook
+To tackle these issues, I had to create python scripts to clean each respective category of data.
+Auditing part is explained in Openstreetmap.ipynb notebook